A Botany graduate, Nithya Venkat enjoys writing about plants that help to sustain life on planet earth.

 Sandalwood has been a part of the religious and spiritual traditions of India and has been used in traditional medicine for thousands of years.

-Due to the great demand for sandalwood oil, these trees are cut down illegally.
+Due to the high demand for sandalwood oil, these trees are cut down illegally.
 The trees are difficult to propagate and must grow for at least thirty years before they become suitable for harvesting.

 How is Sandalwood Oil Extracted?